-At the beginning levels, you are introduced in the video to different words and phrases which you can follow using the video transcripts and the vocabulary and grammar notes which accompany each lesson.
+In the beginning levels, you are introduced to different words and phrases in audio or video, which you can follow using the transcripts, the vocabulary section and the grammar notes which accompany each lesson.

 You can also take a quiz to see if you remember the content and how to spell words.
 This is almost exactly the same as in the intermediate lessons, though here more Portuguese is used during the conversations.

-What is useful is that there are a huge number of vocabulary lists you can access on the platform which have already been created around a certain topic such as ‘Christmas’ or ‘Encouraging phrases’ for example.
+An especially useful feature is that there are a huge number of vocabulary lists you can access on the platform which have already been created around a certain topic such as ‘Christmas’ or ‘Encouraging phrases’ for example.